-We can use Class 2 events, in both real data and Monte Carlo, to study the effectiveness of a veto strategy for the 10% of Class 1 events that do not have a clear muon signal in the MNV.
-We can ignore the muon signal in Class 2 events and measure the MNV efficiency based only on the later neutron interaction or capture in the MNV, which is our only option for identifying Class 1 backgrounds with no muon.
+This analysis of deadtime for a positive dark matter signal has used the integrals of signals in the MNV over the full time of simulated events in the MNV, where the large muon signal generally comes before smaller neutron signals.
+In future simulations (and, importantly, real data) we will can use time information in Class 2 events to study the effectiveness of a veto strategy for the events that do not have a clear muon signal in the MNV.
+We can ignore the early muon signal in Class 2 events and measure the MNV efficiency based only on the later neutron interaction or capture in the MNV, which is our only option for identifying Class 1 backgrounds (no muon).
 Class 2 events with the muon ignored are clearly not totally the same as the 10% of Class 1 events that have no muon detected: the muon is somewhere farther from the detector; or there is no muon present; or the muon passes through the veto undetected.
 However, we think this sort of study will provide a useful comparison between data and Monte Carlo at a relatively detailed level.